Do's and Don'ts - Tibetan Etiquettes and Taboos

 2. Don't spit or clap your palms behind Tibetan people.

-3. Don't use a paper with Tibetan characters as tissue.
+3. Don't use paper with Tibetan characters as tissue.

-4. Generally, Tibetan people don't eat horse, dog, donkey, or fish.
+4. Generally, Tibetan people don't eat horses, dogs, donkeys, or fish.

-The Tibetan people are always nice and friendly, and they truly understand that the foreign tourists may not know their customs and tradition.
+The Tibetan people are always nice and friendly, and they truly understand that foreign tourists may not know their customs and traditions.
 So don’t worry too much about behaving incorrectly and displeasing them unintentionally.
-If you want a tour to learn more about the Tibetan culture and local life, contact us and we can make a tailor-made tour for you.
+If you want a tour to learn more about Tibetan culture and local life, contact us and we can make a tailor-made tour for you.

-If you want to learn more restiction of Tibet, please check at 9 Important Restrictions on Tibet Travel You Should Know.
+If you want to learn more restriction of Tibet, please check at 9 Important Restrictions on Tibet Travel You Should Know.

 Recommended Tour Packages